icerpc/icerpc-docs/content/getting-started/quickstart.md

 You can learn more about what each file produced by the templates does in the Tutorial:

-- [Writing your first server application][server-tutorial]
+- [Writing your first IceRpc + Slice server application][slice-server-tutorial]
-- [Writing your first client application][client-tutorial]
+- [Writing your first IceRpc + Slice client application][slice-client-tutorial]

-[client-tutorial]: /getting-started/tutorial/client-tutorial
+[slice-client-tutorial]: /getting-started/tutorial/slice-client-tutorial
-[server-tutorial]: /getting-started/tutorial/server-tutorial
+[slice-server-tutorial]: /getting-started/tutorial/slice-server-tutorial